IzumiSy/money-track/.clinerules/basic.md

 ## Design

+High-level rules for everything about designing the whole application structure

 * Always try to have consistency among features that already exist if you make changes in codebase.
 * Follow the patterns behind Object Oriented Programming to make things clean.
+* Always think about decoupling states (and logic that manages them) from presentation layer (UI).
 * Don't have to consider backward compatibility if you are told to do so.

 ## Process

+Precise rules that you always have to keep in mind in making changes on codebase

 * Always check code quality (run `pnpm type-check`, `pnpm lint` and `pnpm test`) after a set of modification, and fix all things reported.
 * before working on you task, if you are working on `main` branch, checkout a new branch to apply your changes.